-Today we will use Heron’s formula, which is a bit on the long side, but it’s very useful.
+Today we will prove Heron’s formula for finding the area of a triangle when all three of its sides are known.
+The proof is a bit on the long side, but it’s very useful.

 In another post, we saw how to calculate the area of a triangle whose sides were all given, using the fact that those 3 given sides made up a Pythagorean Triple, and thus the triangle is a right triangle.
 But what if we have 3 sides of a triangle which is not a right triangle?